Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 erotic sounds, especially your own erotic sounds, are stimulating.

-Your body reacts to your own sounds and your partner’s response whether audible or physical.
-When your body responds, it seeks for pleasure.
+Your body reacts to your own sounds and your partner’s response, whether audible or physical.
+When your body responds, it seeks pleasure.
 You will thrive and rock with a willingness to explore and be explored.

-As the passion intensifies so can your sounds.
+As the passion intensifies, so can your sounds.
 Describe what you like.
-Not in novel form just a statement here and there.
-If the idea of speaking body parts makes you recoil, than don’t say them.
-Refer to them by using ‘you’re’ and ‘I’m.”
+Not in novel form, just a statement here and there.
+If the idea of speaking body parts makes you recoil, then don’t say them.
+Refer to them by ‘you’re’ and ‘I’m.’
 Stick to adjectives.
-‘You are so hard, and smooth.’
+‘You are so hard and smooth.’
 See, you could be describing his back or arms.
-“You’re touch drives me crazy.”
+“Your touch drives me crazy.”
 Or, “I’m so hot for you.”

 Sounds of Sex